SteveWinward/PowerBI/WriteUps/splunk.md

 127.0.0.1	SplunkServerDefaultCert
 ```

-* You can now access the REST endpoint with a trusted certificate by going to https://SplunkServerDefaultCert:8089
+* You can now access the REST endpoint with a trusted certificate by going to https://SplunkServerDefaultCert:8089 locally on the machine

 ## Splunk REST API Setup
 The Splunk REST API documentation is below,